-ndicate by check mark whether the registrant: (1) filed all reports required to be filed beeriod that the registrant was required to file such reports); and (2) has been subject to s by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ ndicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or such shorter period that the registrant was required to ubmit and post such files.
-Yes $\square$ No $\square$ ndicate by check mark whether the registrant is a large accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definitions of "large accelerated filer," accelerated filer," and "small reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Accelerated filer □ Smaller reporting company ⊠ indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes No No As of March 5, 2015, registrant had outstanding 6,580,000 shares of the registrant's con- nmon stock at a par value of \$0.001 per share.
+Indicate by check mark whether the registrant: (1) filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports); and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or such shorter period that the registrant was required to submit and post such files.
+Yes ☐ No 区 Indicate by check mark whether the registrant is a large accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See definitions of "large accelerated filer," "accelerated filer," and "small reporting company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer □ Non-accelerated filer (Do not check if a smaller reporting company) Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes 🗆 No 🗵

+As of August 14, 2015, registrant had outstanding 6,580,000 shares of the registrant's common stock at a par value of \$0.001 per share.